 Please note that in all of our sizes the first dimension is the width and the second is the length.
 For example 167 x 229cm is Width x Length.

-When measuring for your curtains, always measure the poll and not the window to get the correct length and drop.
+When measuring for your curtains, always measure the pole and not the window to get the correct length and drop.
 Allow for extra curtain, so that they meet in the middle with sufficient gather.

 Decide on what drop you want, to the floor, or to the sill.
 Always remember that curtains to the floor should finish about 1.5cm (1/2”) from the floor in order to stop the wear on hem.
-And curtains to the sill should finish 15cm (6”) below the window sill to stop drafts and light coming throw.
+And curtains to the sill should finish 15cm (6”) below the window sill to stop drafts and light coming through.

 It is very likely that newly hung curtains will show creases and folds.
 However follow the correct ironing instructions and after they are hung they will drop out.